Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Stanford University’s translation acceptance rate was less than 2% years ago.

-Despite the fact that the school is very selective when it comes to accepting students, it does so on a percentage-based basis.
+Although the school is very selective when accepting students, it does so on a percentage-based basis.

 Every year, not all transfer students are accepted.
 The university accepted only 27 transfer students in 2019 out of 2,252 applicants.